Sichii/Chaos-Server/docs/articles/Visibility.md

 # Visibility

 Chaos has a 2 layer visibility system.
-To logically seperate these layers in your mind, you can think of them as `Observability` and `Visibility`.
+To logically separate these layers in your mind, you can think of them as `Observability` and `Visibility`.

 All [VisibleEntities](<xref:Chaos.Models.World.Abstractions.VisibleEntity>) have